thindil/vim-ada/README.md

 This plugin provides a start screen for Vim.
 It provides dynamically created headers or footers and uses configurable lists to show recently used or bookmarked files and persistent sessions.
-All of this can be accessed in a simple to use menu that even allows to open multiple entries at once.
+All of this can be accessed in a simple-to-use menu that even allows opening multiple entries at once.
 This plugin wasn't modified.

 ### Tlib

 Webpage: https://github.com/tomtom/tlib_vim

 This library provides some utility functions.
 This plugin wasn't modified.
-This plugin is required by SnipMate to work.
+The plugin is required by SnipMate to work.

 ### Todo.txt